RandellBrianKnight/RandellBrianKnight/README.md

 ***About Me***

+- 🎓 **Advanced Cybersecurity Certificate** from the University of Phoenix
 - 💪 My superpower is the Salesforce platform and ecosystem!
 - 👨‍🎓 Salesforce Certified Associate at https://trailblazer.me/id/randellknight
 - 📢 Studying Salesforce platform on Trailhead with Ranger rank ⭐️
 - 👔 Enjoy learning **HTML**, **CSS**, and **JavaScript**
 - ✨ Like creating different types of content; including digital graphics
-- 🎓 **Advanced Cybersecurity Certificate** from the University of Phoenix
 - ✔️ I'm Familiar with Windows, MacOS, RHEL, Arch, Fedora, Ubuntu, and OpenSUSE Linux
-- 👉 Currently using PeppermintOS-Devuan with XFCE for my production workstation
+- 👉 Currently using PeppermintOS-Devuan with XFCE for my production desktop
+- 👌🏼 And using Devuan (fork of Debian without systemd) on my laptop
-- 🖥️ Having fun distro-hopping Linux using Ventoy on USB drive
+- 🖥️ Having fun distro-hopping Linux using Ventoy on USB drive and VirtualBox
 - 🌱 Lifelong learner who enjoys "all things tech"
 - 📦 Open-source enthusiast! 🎉
-- 🌄 Fun fact about me: I love to travel, and went all over the world while in the military
+- 🌄 Fun fact about me: I love to travel, and went all over the world while in the military 🪖
 - 👨🏻‍💻 Let's connect! 🗣

 <div id="badges">